dustalov/ballcone/README.md

 * **Efficiency.** Ballcone performs *lightning-fast analytic queries* over data thanks to the underlying columnar database
 * **Specificity.** Ballcone aims at providing visual insights on the HTTP access logs with *no bloat*

+## Features

+* No JavaScript snippets required
+* GeoIP mapping with the [GeoLite2](https://dev.maxmind.com/geoip/geoip2/geolite2/) database
+* Extraction of platform and browser information from User-Agent

 ## Architecture

 Ballcone captures the `access_log` entries exported in JSON by nginx via the bundled [syslog logger](https://nginx.org/en/docs/syslog.html) (`65140/udp`).
 These entries are stored in the embedded MonetDBLite database.
 Ballcone uses it to perform data manipulation and analytic queries.
 Also, Ballcone provides a convenient Web interface (`8080/tcp`) for accessing and observing the gathered data.